-Figure 18 - Eccentric Caster Adjusment
+Figure 17 - Eccentric Caster Adjustment

 - 1. Loosen both lower control arm mounting bolts at the eccentric adapters.
 Do not remove the bolts because the adapters must remain engaged in control arm mounting plate for adjustment. - 2.
-Loosen the setscrews. - 3.
 Rotate the eccentric adapters at the forward and rearward control arm mounts opposite one another as needed based on measured wheel caster.
-The eccentric adapters at each control arm mount must have the same orientation. - 4.
-Tighten the adapter locknuts to 460-490 ft-lb.
-See Torque Table. - 5.
-Tighten the setscrews to 30-40 ft-lb.
-See Torque Table. - Remove the jack stands and lower vehicle completely.
-Check that the suspension is at the proper ride height. - 7.
+The eccentric adapters at each control arm mount must have the same orientation. - 3.
+Tighten the adapter locknuts to 460-490 ft-lb (See Torque Table). - 4.
+If vehicle was raised, remove the jack stands and lower vehicle completely.
+Check that the suspension is at the proper ride height. - 5.
 Re-measure caster and readjust as needed.